yonch/rc-hashmap-dev/docs/design.md

 Index Operations (RawTable)
 - Insert: compute u64 hash with the map’s hasher; insert the slot into `index` using that hash.
 Store the same hash in Entry.
 - Get: compute u64 hash; probe `index` for that hash and linearly check candidate slots’ `entries[slot].key == query_key`.
-- Remove (map API): compute u64 hash; probe for candidates and remove the matching slot from the index if keys are equal.
-This detaches the entry from the index but does not remove the SlotMap entry while Refs exist.
-If no Refs exist at removal time, also remove the SlotMap entry eagerly.
-- Remove (last Ref::drop): when an entry’s refcount reaches 0, remove its index record if present (using the precomputed hash in Entry to avoid recomputation), then remove the SlotMap entry.
+- Removal: There is no public removal API.
+When an entry’s refcount reaches 0 in `Ref::drop`, remove its index record (using the precomputed hash in Entry to avoid recomputation), then remove the SlotMap entry.

 Drop and Keepalive
 - Dropping RcHashMap: